NoxOrg/Nox.Docs/src/pages/en/nox-lib-sample-entities.md

 layout: ../../layouts/MainLayout.astro
 ---
 ***
-Let's add Country and Exchange Rate entities to our project next.
+Let's add Country and Exchange Rate entities to our solution next.
 We'll simply add new entity defintion files to our ```./Design``` folder.

 ### Add Country entity

 Add a new ```./Design/Country``` folder and create the ```Country.entity.nox.yaml``` file.

-> 💡 We'll take this opportunity to add some additional country-related info fields that will prove useful for our Currency Exchange project later.
+> 💡 We'll take this opportunity to add some additional country-related info fields that will prove useful for our Currency Exchange solution later.

 ```yaml
 #